Help Turtles In Autumn

 (10) TURTLES ON THE MOVE (End of Season)

 (3) HELP HATCHLINGS TO WATER: If you find a hatchling, take it to the nearest slow-moving body of water.
 When you get to the water, scout out a shallow spot with vegetation or leafy debris that will serve as a protective covering and offer resting sites for the hatchlings.
 'DO NOT' release hatchings into open water!
 There will be predators most assuredly lying in wait.
 Hatchlings will spend much of their early years hiding until they have gained some size and girth and are not so vulnerable to predators.
 Place the hatchling at the shallow entry point, where it can enter the water at its own pace.
-Should a hatchling be released into the water that is too deep and has no vegetation, this could contribute to drowning.
+Should a hatchling be released into the water that is too deep and has no vegetation, it could contribute to drowning.

 Note: Handle turtle hatchlings as little as possible and carefully, as their shells are soft and pliable.
 Wearing gloves is recommended when handling turtles.

-(5) PETS & TURTLES: It is a sad fact but sometimes our beloved pets can cause stress, injury, or death to a turtle at varying stages of development (egg, hatchling, juvenile, or adult).
+(5) PETS & TURTLES: It is a sad fact, but sometimes our beloved pets can cause stress, injury, or death to a turtle at varying stages of development (egg, hatchling, juvenile, or adult).

-(10) TURTLES ON THE MOVE (End of Season): In response to the cooler temperatures setting in towards the end of September to October, the weather patterns and the seasonal shift from autumn to winter the turtles will be on the move and headed to their winter habitat.
-For some, this will be a short journey for others longer but during these travels, there is always a distinct possibility of having to cross the roads.
+(10) TURTLES ON THE MOVE (End of Season): In response to the cooler temperatures setting in towards the end of September to October, the weather patterns and the seasonal shift from autumn to winter, the turtles will be on the move and headed to their winter habitat.
+For some, this will be a short journey, and for others, it will be longer, but during these travels, there is always a distinct possibility of crossing the roads.
+Please be 'ALERT' to the increased potential of turtles crossing roads in the fall and early November, depending on the temperatures and weather patterns.

-If you have any turtle-related matters do not hesitate to contact Think Turtle Conservation Initiative at 647-606-9537 (phone/text) or e-mail thinkturtle@yahoo.com.
-For additional information about helping turtles check out our website at www.thinkturtle.ca, follow us on Facebook, and/or read our WordPress Blog posts.
+If you have any questions or concerns about a turtle or nest, please phone or text Think Turtle Conservation Initiative at 647-606-9537 when you are with the turtle or nest.
+For additional information about helping turtles, we have a variety of platforms for you to choose from—check out our other web pages at www.thinkturtle.ca, follow us on Facebook, or read our WordPress Blog posts at https://thinkturtleconservationinitiative.wordpress.com.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.